zhangrengang/evolution_example/README.md

 ### Installation ###
-If you have installed [OrthoIndex](https://github.com/zhangrengang/orthoindex#installation), all the commonds used in this pipeline should have been installed.
+If you have installed [OrthoIndex](https://github.com/zhangrengang/orthoindex#installation), all the commands used in this pipeline should have been installed.

 ### Run OrthoFinder ###
 To infer 'orthology':